Products of manifolds with fibered corners: Geometric structures

 (See \cite{AGR} for an alternate definition via the cotangent space $\wT^\ast X$.)
 Note that $\wV(X)$ and $\wT X$ are independent of the choice of $\rho_X$.
 A local frame for $\wT X$ is given in standard form coordinates by

 \end{defn}

-As for $\bT X$, both $\eT X$ and $\wT X$ bundles are canonically isomorphic to the usual tangent bundle over the interior of $X$, and a \emph{wedge metric} on $X$ is then by definition the Riemannian metric on $X^\circ$ induced by an inner product on $\wT X$.
+As for $\bT X$, both $\eT X$ and $\wT X$ bundles are canonically isomorphic to the usual tangent bundle over the interior of $X$, and a \emph{wedge metric} on $X$ is then by definition the Riemannian metric on $X^\circ$ induced by uniformly bounded inner product on $\wT X$ which is smooth on the interior and conormal up to the boundary (i.e., all b-derivatives are also uniformly bounded; this is in accord with the usual geometric analysis definition).
 Wedge metrics are incomplete on $X$ (hence the term `incomplete iterated edge metric' of \cite{ALMP, ALMP2}), and contain the iterated conic metrics studied by Cheeger in \cite{Cheeger} as special cases.
 While a general wedge metric is defined by an arbitrary inner product on $\wT X$, a model wedge metric in standard form coordinates which shows off the iterated conic aspect of the geometry (and an example of what is called a `rigid wedge metric' in \cite{ALMP}) is one of the form

-where $dy_i^2$ is shorthand for an inner product in the variables $y_i \in \bbR^{n_i}$, $g_{\bfb 1}$ denotes a Riemannian metric on $\bfb 1$ and $\kappa_{\bff 1}$ denotes a family of wedge metrics on $\bff 1$.
+where $dy_i^2$ is shorthand for an inner product in the variables $y_i \in \bbR^{k_i}$, $g_{\bfb 1}$ denotes a Riemannian metric on $\bfb 1$ and $\kappa_{\bff 1}$ denotes a family of wedge metrics on $\bff 1$.

 In contrast, the following structure is of interest particularly in the setting of interior minimal manifolds.

 \begin{defn} The algebra of \emph{quasi fibered boundary (QFB), or simply \phistr\ vector fields} is the set